threefoldtecharchive/0-templates/templates/etcd/README.md

 - `ztIdentity`: zerotier identity of the etcd container.
 This is set by the template.
 - `token`: the token for the cluster
 - `cluster`: a list of type Member.
 This is the list of the cluster members, it should contain the service itself too.
 If not supplied, it will default to just one member, the service itself.
+- `password`: password to be used to create root user.
+If not supplied, the template will generate one.

 Member: